bobtsang/bobtsang.github.io/_posts/2020-03-06-Time-Series.markdown

    - Separability

+   Data needs to be separated into several mutually-exclusive time series.
+If this condition could not be met, then modern approaches like PCMCI would be more appropriate.

    > information about causing effects is not contained in the time series for the caused effects

+2. Parametric vs Non-Parametric

 #### Reference